Code-Institute-Submissions/ms4-siopa-fia/TESTING.md

     ---

 - *I want to be able to view items selected in the shopping bag so I easily see how much I am spending*
-    - The user can at any time view their total spend by viewing the total amount above the shopping bag icon- each time an item is added or removed, the total amount reflects this change
+    - The user can at any time view their total spend by viewing the total amount above the shopping bag icon- each time an item is added or removed, the total amount reflects this change.
-    - If the user clicks on the shopping bag icon/total amount in the navbar, they are navigated to the shopping bag
+    - If the user clicks on the shopping bag icon/total amount in the navbar, they are navigated to the shopping bag.
     ---

 - *I want to be able to adjust or remove items from the shopping bag in case I change my mind*
-    - Their shopping bag can be adjusted by clicking on the bag icon in the navbar and then they are redirected to the shopping bag
+    - Their shopping bag can be adjusted by clicking on the bag icon in the navbar and then they are redirected to the shopping bag.
     - Once they are in the shopping bag page, they can adjust the bag by choosing the amount using the quantity selector box or remove the item completely by selecting 'Remove' - both options present below the quantity selector box:
     ![image](https://res.cloudinary.com/elerel/image/upload/v1628613418/updatebag_puyd4r.png)
     ---

 - *I want to access contact details so that I can get in touch with any questions*
-    - A Contact Us link is available in the About Us dropdown item in the navbar and in the footer, under Company menu should the user wish to access the contact page
+    - A Contact Us link is available in the About Us dropdown item in the navbar and in the footer, under Company menu should the user wish to access the contact page.
-    - Once the user is on the Contact page, they will find more contact details and can also submit the form with any questions they might have
+    - Once the user is on the Contact page, they will find more contact details and can also submit the form with any questions they might have.
     ---

 - *I want to easily access social media about the company to discover their social media presence*
-    - The user can find the company social links in the left-hand-side footer and each page then opens up in a new tab
+    - The user can find the company social links in the left-hand-side footer and each page then opens up in a new tab.
     ---

 - *I want to be able to register for a user profile account by choosing a username or password so that I can store my personal details and purchase history*